Mister Sinister: Miss Sinister

 Thanks to using the Cronus Device decades earlier to implant his own genetic information into the Marko, Ryking, Shaw, and Xavier family lines, Sinister's consciousness is able to inhabit Charles Xavier's body following his death at Mystique's hands.
 Sebastian Shaw and Gambit destroy the machine, enabling Xavier to drive out Sinister's consciousness.
 A fail-safe plan allows Sinister's consciousness to then activate within former test subject Claudine Renko, whose body then transforms to mimic Sinister's powers and genetics but with female sex characteristics.
 Although she gains some of Sinister's memories and his knowledge of science, Renko's personality remains intact and resists Sinister's personality.
 Seeing herself as a different person rather than a host or a clone, Renko takes the name Miss Sinister.

-X-23 (Laura Kinney, a woman created from cloning Wolverine's DNA) and Gambit encounters a young girl named Alice, who introduce them to her owner/adoptive mother, Miss Sinister.
+Gambit and Laura Kinney, a young woman known as X-23, who was cloned from Wolverine's DNA, encounter a girl named Alice, who introduces them to her owner/adoptive mother, Miss Sinister.
 Renko explains Alice is also a clone, the fourth of a series created by Essex as one of several experiments involving children held in a desert lab.
 Renko explains Sinister's mind is like a virus attempting to overtake her.
 She hopes to maintain her own mind by switching bodies with X-23.
 The plan backfires when Essex's mind telepathically takes control of X-23 and uses her to mortally wound Renko.
-Laura overcomes Essex's presence, then escapes the lap with Alice and Gambit, freeing the other children test subjects in the process.
+Laura overcomes Essex's presence, then escapes the lab with Alice and Gambit, freeing the other children test subjects in the process.
 In the wreckage left behind, Claudine Renko lives, looked over by a fifth Alice clone who now contains Mr. Sinister's consciousness in her mind.